ihtfw/Telegami/README.md

 # Advanced scenarios

-Often is is neccecary to interact with the user and not just process command, i.e. collect name, last name and age.
+Often, it is necessary to interact with the user and not just process commands (e.g., collect name, last name, and age).
 That's why we have Scene.
-Scene is bounded to user id, chat id and thread id, that means that different users can interect and each one will have it's one data.
-Also when user is in Scene, all messages are handled by scene, not by bot.
+Scene is bound to the user ID, chat ID, and thread ID, which means that different users can interact, and each one will have their own data.
+Also, when a user is in a Scene, all messages are handled by the scene, not by the bot.

-Let's check out 2 appoaches Scene and WizardScene.
+Let's check out two approaches: Scene and WizardScene.

 ## Scene